grafana/loki/docs/design-documents/2020-03-logql-fields.md

 {job="app"} | json | histogram latency linear(.75, 2, 10)
 ```

+Not providing the array of buckets will result in an error.

->While we could potentially support returning those vectors directly, we will only support range vector operations of those series and histograms for now like we do for `count_over_time` and `rate`.
+>We will only support range vector operations of those series and histograms for now like we do for `count_over_time` and `rate`.
 This is also because they make more sense as they allow you to select the aggregation range over time for each query.
-In the future we could may be select the last log line as the vector value for each step but I have some doubt it is a useful.
+In the future we could may be select the last log line as the instant vector value for each step but I have some doubt it is a useful.

-### Range Vector Operations
+#### Range Vector Operations

 Those new functions are very similar to prometheus [over time aggregations](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time).
 What's interesting with those functions is that they allow the user to pick the range of the aggregation for each steps using the `[1m]` notation.